andechen/EC440/0. Simple Shell Parser/README.md

     void pipeline_free(struct pipeline *​pipeline​);

-Frees a given ​pipeline​ that was created with pipeline_build().
-If your pipeline_build() function performs any dynamic memory allocation, this is where the corresponding deallocation must occur for ​pipeline​ and for any nested data structures it contains.
+Frees a given ​*pipeline​* that was created with pipeline_build().
+If your pipeline_build() function performs any dynamic memory allocation, this is where the corresponding deallocation must occur for *pipeline​* and for any nested data structures it contains.

-You will​ ​not implement​ a main function in your submitted code (that will be part of the next assignment).
+You will​ **​not implement**​ a main function in your submitted code (that will be part of the next assignment).
 However, you are encouraged to develop your own unit tests which may have their own main functions.

-### Data Structures We Provide
+### <ins>Data Structures We Provide:</ins>
 _Don’t type these out.
-We will provide a file that contains these data structures and the function declarations_.
+We will provide a file that contains these data structures and the function declarations._

 ![Screenshot 2021-04-19 at 16 17 50](https://user-images.githubusercontent.com/60196280/115298108-071def00-a12b-11eb-93f8-933bc50e84a2.png)

 ### Detailed breakdown of a single input​:
-Given ​pipeline_build(“ls|wc -l >counts.txt\n”)​, expect the following parser output:
+Given *​pipeline_build(“ls|wc -l >counts.txt\n”)​*, expect the following parser output:

 * This is a valid input, so a non-NULL pipeline pointer is returned.
 * Pipeline commands: